 Please look for signboards and instructions in the main lobby of the Biological Sciences Building.

-Names of the candidates who have been shortlisted for second interview will be displayed on the DBG Website and DBG Notice Board at the end of the same day.
+Names of the candidates who have been shortlisted for the second round of interview will be displayed on the DBG Website and DBG Notice Board at the end of each day.

-Candidates who are short-listed for second interview must collect the “Faculty Preference Form” from the DBG Office and submit the same to the DBG office before noon on the day of the second interview.
+Candidates must collect the “Faculty Preference Form” from the DBG Office and submit the same to the DBG office before the end of the day of their interview.

 Should you need any further information, kindly contact the DBG office (office.dbg@iisc.ac.in) or Interview Coordinators (admissions.dbg@iisc.ac.in)